susanpallmann/witches-and-wagers/README.md

 **Notes**

-I now recognize that the Dev Diary would have been better served as a series of Issues.
+I now recognize that the "Dev Diary" would have been better served as a series of Issues.
 However, I do not want to translate almost two weeks' worth of work into a bunch of Issues that can't be backdated, so for this project I will just be using Issues to keep track of ideas/thoughts as they pop up that weren't a part of the expected road map.